ana-liebert/blueprint-assessment/README.md

 * Problems 1-3 are completed
 * I've included notes in the javascript file to explain some of my thought process

 ** Please note ** the table at the initial render is hard coded.
-Due to an asynchronous issue, I have the code with data fetched commented out.
-Please comment this in, and see that it does work.
+Please view the commented out code as it does function appropriately with the exception of an asychronous issue causing the page to not display

 ##### Exercise 2: